VirusTotal/vt-augment/README.md

 </h1>

 <h4 align="center">
-	Client library that wraps common patterns when interact with the [VirusTotal Augment product](https://developers.virustotal.com/v3.0/reference?#widget-overview).
+	Client library that wraps common patterns when interact with the <a href="https://developers.virustotal.com/v3.0/reference?#widget-overview">VirusTotal Augment product<a>.
 </h4>

 <br>